maitlahcen/maitlahcen.github.io/_pages/research.md

 ### Work in Progress

-#### A Model of Endogenous Financial Inclusion: Implications for Developing Economies with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/)
+#### A Model of Endogenous Financial Inclusion: Implications for Inequality and Monetary Policy, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/)

 #### Terms of Trade Shocks and the Labor Market in Commodity-Exporting Economies

+#### Monetary Policy in an Environment with Domestic and Foreign Denominated Bank Accounts, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/) and [Sébastien Lotz](http://lemma.u-paris2.fr/fr/node/35).

 ### Other Work